Fighter

 Your extensive physical training within the chaotic art of combat has allowed you to better utilize Combat Maneuvers, which are used to enhance attacks and provide martial utility in combat.
 You add your proficiency bonus to the number of maneuvers you can use.

-Number of maneuvers = your proficiency bonus + your intelligence modifier
+Number of maneuvers = your proficiency bonus + your Intelligence or Wisdom modifier (your choice)

 Maneuver save DC = 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice)